Dear cosmology and theoretical physics aficionado:

 This quality redefines continuity.
 It creates order and numbers and it is the first moment of time and the very nature of time.

-Now, to better visualize this event, know that the rate at which these spheres are manifesting is defined by Planck Time: 539 tredecillion spheres per second.
+Now, to better visualize this event, know that the rate at which these spheres are manifesting could well be defined by Planck Time: 539 tredecillion spheres per second.

 Sphere stacking necessarily begins, but this is just the beginning.